 RULE 2: STARTING POSITIONS AND PROCEDURES

 - For a season’s opening tournament, teams starting positions will be in the order of their overall placing of the previous season.
-Should a team not have attended the previous year a number will be allocated to the team.

 - For all following tournaments, teams will start in the order they finished in the previous tournament, except for the second day of the EBASS Final (Classic) tournament, of which the starting order will be reversed from the first day.

 - The starting positions for each tournament will be displayed on the tag board at least one hour before a start.